GRACE - Governor’s Response Against Child Exploitation

 Daily Prayer Intentions

 During this week of prayer, Texans of all faiths and religious backgrounds are encouraged to pray about the issue of human trafficking in whatever manner they choose.
 In a spirit of solidarity and interfaith collaboration, GRACE members humbly offer these daily intentions for those Texans wishing to focus their prayers.
-Click each day for additional information and sample prayers.
+Beginning Tuesday, January 11, a new video featuring different faith leaders will be posted on the Office of the Governor’s Facebook page to guide viewers through the day’s intention.

-- Thursday, January 14 - Pray for survivors to find healing.
+- Monday, January 10: Pray for all those currently being exploited to find safety and healing.

-- Saturday, January 16 - Pray for an end to demand and societal factors that lead to exploitation.
+- Wednesday, January 12: Pray for an end to demand and societal factors that normalize exploitation.

-- Sunday, January 17 - Pray for discernment on the actions you can personally take to address human trafficking.
+- Sunday, January 16: Pray for discernment on the actions you can personally take to prevent human trafficking.

 Faith communities can increase awareness in their congregations and larger communities by educating on how to identify, respond to, and prevent trafficking.